eledoranda/sagemaker-nemo-asr-parakeet/README.md

-# SageMaker NeMo ASR Demo
+# NVIDIA NeMo on SageMaker Demo

 This repository provides a sample workflow for packaging and deploying NVIDIA NeMo models on SageMaker.
 The example uses the Parakeet RNNT ASR model, and the same process applies to other NeMo architectures.